rieckpil/progmot/content/blog/one-year-course-release.md

 > Perfection is the enemy of progress

 With these two content platforms (blog & YouTube) in place, I continued creating content for a variety of topics.
-There wasn't a clear target audience I reached.
+There wasn't a clear target audience I wanted to reach.
+Whenever a topic worth talking about popped up, I sat down and wrote about it.
 I usually switched frameworks between the articles and hence wasn't targeting a specific set of Java developers.

 In the last two years I naturally discovered my own content niche.
-I started focussing more on one specific topic this instead of serving all Java developers: Testing Spring Boot applications.
+I started focussing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a common framework) applications.

 The benefit of this niche is that almost nobody talks about testing in their articles.
 They showcase shiny new features or tools but nearly never tackle the testing part.

 That's quite frustrating if you want to apply their ideas to your project at work.
-You copy the relevant sections, making sure it compiles, and are then standing before all wall.
+You copy the relevant sections, making sure it compiles, and then hit a road block.

-You know ahead that your colleagues will ask as soon as you want to integrate your code changes: "Where are the (damn) tests?".
+You know ahead that your colleagues will ask you as soon as you want to integrate your code changes: "Where are the (damn) tests?".

-I never started with the intent to create an online course on top of my blogging efforts.
-This came somehow naturally.

-After creating some articles for this niche, I discovered that there's almost no online course that teaches this topic in a comprehensive manner and using real-world example.
+After creating some articles for this niche (Testing Java and specifically Spring Boot applications), I discovered that there's almost no online course that teaches this topic in a comprehensive manner and using real-world example.

 Everyone can test the `add` method of a `MyCalculator` class.
 But how to write an end-to-end test for a modern frontend that involves a OIDC login, database access and fetching data from REST API in the background?

 In short, I wanted to develop a real-world course application, enhance it with an excellent test suite and talk about it.

 And with real-world I mean a sophisticated application that connects to various infrastructure components.
 This is where testing becomes tricky.

+The intent to create an online course and strategically create blog posts around this topic wasn't there from day one.
+This came somehow naturally.

 I strongly believe that as soon as you have the knowledge about the different testing tools & libraries and recipes at hand, testing becomes joyful.